 - cutlery, and bear in mind this could also be touching other cutlery in addition to what I needed

 - tea towel, and I was acutely aware of how the tea towel touched my clothes

 I could go on, but I won’t think of that in terms of stickiness and the spread of germs, and it will help you understand and compassion if you live with someone who has contamination OCD.

 If you are reading this and can relate to what I am saying, there are effective treatments available which include, Exposure Response Prevention (ERP), Cognitive Behavioural Therapy (CBT) and Acceptance and Commitment Therapy (ACT).
 The recommended treatment is CBT with Exposure Response Prevention.

-If you would like my help, I am no longer seeing clients as I am devoting my time to make courses.
-I have a self help course for OCD that you are more than welcome to look at
+If you would like my help, I no longer see clients as I am devoting my time to take courses.
+I have a self-help course for OCD that you are more than welcome to look at